srmagura/blog/20210923-the-great-redux-toolkit-debate.md

 RTK Query really is a separate library that happens to live in the same package as Redux Toolkit.
 I think it would be better as a separate package, but that's just me.
 Fortunately, RTK Query is exported from a separate entry point, so it will never be included in your bundle if you don't use it.

-RTK Query seems complex and unintuitive to me, but my opinion might change if I tried it out.
-If you're looking for an alternative, you might like [React Query](https://react-query.tanstack.com/).
-I also evaluated the similar [SWR](https://swr.vercel.app/) library but found it lacking some features that my team uses constantly.
+RTK Query seems complex to me, but my opinion might change if I tried it out.
+If you're looking for a data fetching solution, you should also consider [React Query](https://react-query.tanstack.com/).
+I evaluated the similar [SWR](https://swr.vercel.app/) library but found it lacking some features that my team uses constantly.

 ## Mark's Response to my Claim that RTK is Overly Opinionated